mindspore-lab/mindcv/README.md

 	--model=densenet121 --dataset=imagenet --data_dir=./datasets/imagenet
 ```

-- Train with Yaml Config

-The [yaml config files](configs) that yield competitive results on ImageNet for different models are listed in the `configs` folder.
-To trigger training using preset yaml config,
+- Configuration

+You can either configure your model or other components by specifying external parameters or a yaml config file, for example:

 ```shell
 mpirun --allow-run-as-root -n 4 python train.py -c configs/squeezenet/squeezenet_1.0_gpu.yaml
 ```

+Reference [yaml config files](configs) that yield competitive results on ImageNet are in the `configs` folder.

 - Validation

-To validate a trained/pretrained model, you can use `validate.py`.
+It is easy to validate a trained model with `validate.py`.
 ```python
 # validate a trained checkpoint
 python validate.py --model=resnet50 --dataset=imagenet --val_split=validation \